otuozeAhmed/otuozeAhmed/README.md

 - 👋 Hi, I’m Ahmedrufai Otuoze
 - 👀 I’m interested in React/Django projects
-- 🌱 I’m currently learning Frontend Applications Development with React, Ochestration with Kubernetes
+- 🌱 I’m currently learning Frontend Applications Development with React, Ochestration with Kubernetes and full DevOps pipeline
-- 💞️ I’m looking forward to collaborate on any remote fullstack project
+- 💞️ I’m looking forward to collaborate on any remote fullstack, DevOps project
 - 📫 How to reach me ... otuozeahmedrufai@gmail.com

 <!---